groupdock/capre/README.md

 })

 // You can use unique identifiers as part of your 'type' to
-// gain more fine grained marking/syncing
+// gain more fine grained marking/syncing.

-// mark post by a user
-master.mark('Posts:' + user.id, post, function() {
+// e.g. mark Posts by a specific User master.mark('Posts:' + user.id, post, function() {
   // etc
 })

-// Sync posts by a user
-slave.sync('blog-application', 'Posts:' + user.id, function(err, userPostIds) {
+// Sync Posts by a specific User slave.sync('blog-application', 'Posts:' + user.id, function(err, userPostIds) {
   assert.ifError(err)
   // userPostIds contains a list of all posts by a user that changed.